top of page

-The Dutch government is preparing a major update to the tax rules for employee share options — especially for startup and scale-up employees.
+The Dutch government is preparing a major reform to employee stock options tax in the Netherlands for expats, which could make equity compensation significantly more attractive for startup and scale-up employees.

 What’s Being Proposed?